charlehsin/react-testing-library/README.md

 # Tutorials for React Testing Library

 This is to document the learning tutorials for React Testing Library.
-The assumption is that you already some basic knowledge or experience for React itself.
+The assumption is that you already some basic knowledge or experience for React itself and for Jest.

 ## References